 - Leave the drawcord cording as a continuous length; it will be cut to size at the very end.

 Slice the main panel into sections

 - In order to create the cool pockets for this bag, you need to work with separate sections that will then be sewn back together to make a continuous exterior panel.
 However, rather than cut each section individually, it’s better to slice one large panel into multiple pieces.
-Then, when you sew them back together, your motif will be a pretty match all the way around.
+Then, when you sew them back together, your motif will be a match all the way around.

 - Place the 16” x 35” exterior panel right side up and flat on your cutting surface.